kevinkhill/kevinhill.codes/src/site/index.md

 ## Links from an external data source

-These links were sourced from at build time.
+These links were generated at build time using my fun little module, the [GitRegator](https://github.com/kevinkhill/gitregator)!

 <ul class="listing">
-{%- for repo in github.repos.slice(0,5) -%}
+{%- for repo in github.repos.sort() -%}
   <li>
     <a href="https://github.com/kevinkhill/{{ repo }}">{{ repo }}</a>
   </li>